ajsnow/Forthwith/README.md

 ```
 let updateCritter = { $0 .. countLivingNeighbors .. updateCritterState }
 let doNothing: Forthwith.Word = { $0 }
-public let updateWorld = { $0 .. tick(doNothing) .. tick(updateCritter) .. uponWorld .. saveWorld }
+let updateWorld = { $0 .. tick(doNothing) .. tick(updateCritter) .. uponWorld .. saveWorld }
 ```
-Finally, a simulation round should simulate and print.
+Finally, a simulation round should print the round (whose number is pushed by loopCnt each loop), simulate, and print.
 We'll do that 30 times, after printing the initial state.

 ```
 let simulatePrint = { $0 .. dot .. cr .. updateWorld .. printWorld }
 $0 .. printWorld ..
 30 ..
 0 .. loopCnt(simulatePrint)
 ```
-Now, if we'd want to print to an NSView instead of to the console, we'd need to subclass NSView and override drawRect with something like this:
+Or, if we'd want to print to an NSView instead of to the console, we'd need to subclass NSView and override drawRect with something like this:

 ```
 let s = Stack<Cell>()